modelop/modelop.github.io/Getting Started/Building and Testing Streams/index.md

 fastscore engine inspect
 ```

-For deploying as REST for an application, we can right a custom stream that enables round-trip REST calls for sending data and recieving back scores.
+This deployment is gonig to create simple REST endpoints for the model.
+For deploying as REST for an application, we will need a custom stream that enables round-trip REST calls.
+Let's define this stream descriptor in a json file and save it as `rest-trip.json` under `library/streams`.

 ```bash
 {
 "Transport": "REST",